 Human imagination is a powerful evolutionary force.
-Imagination has shaped many aspects of our environment and imagination will continue to powerfully shape our future environment.
+Imagination shapes our lives, shapes our environment and imagination will continue to shape our future.

 For thousands of years, human imagination has created artifacts.
-In fact, anthropologists determined that humans had crossed the threshold into modernity over 100,000 years ago because of the symbolic artifacts that they created and left for us to find today.
+Anthropologists determined that humans had crossed the threshold into modernity over 100,000 years ago because of these artifacts that they created and left for us to find today.
 These artifacts were beads.

-Over time, some of these artifacts have grown to change the landscape, and some, like the Great Wall of China, can now be seen from space.
+Artifacts of human imagination, like the Great Wall of China, can be seen from space.

-Human imagination is a powerful force in evolution.
-Edison imagined the light bulb, and now these lights are visible from space.
-Humans imagined bigger and better ways to build buildings and roads, and now we have mega cities.
+Human imagination is powerful.
+Edison imagined the light bulb, and now lights are visible from space.
+Humans imagined bigger and better ways to build buildings and roads, and now we have mega-cities.

 Human imagination often has unintended consequences.
 Early humans imagined ways to keep warm with fire and later imagined ways to move with internal combustion engines.
-Now, the unintended consequence of burning fossil fuels is excess CO2 that contributes to climate change.
+Now, the unintended consequence of burning fossil fuels is excess CO2 that may contribute to climate change.

-People imagine the beauty and joy of children, and now seven billion people inhabit the planet, more than can be sustained at the current US standard of living.
-Growing populations of humans and their demand for goods also compete for resources with other species, some of which are declining at an alarming rate.
+People imagine the beauty and joy of children, and now more than seven billion people inhabit the planet.
+Growing populations demand goods resources that compete with other species, some of which are declining at an alarming rate.

 Cancer or Immune System?

-Because of overpopulation, species loss and climate change, some people view humans as a cancer on the planet and feel that Earth would be better off without humans.
+Because of overpopulation, species loss and climate change, some people view humans as a cancer on the planet.
+They feel that Earth would be better off without humans.
 Some go so far as promoting voluntary human extinction.